Core WebKit Classes

 In WebKit, client load requests are asynchronous.
 To handle the state of objects during the time a request is initiated and content arrives, WebKit creates what is called a provisional data source.
 The data source is provisional because it isn’t known yet whether the page will load successfully.
 Any existing data source for a page remains valid until the provisional data source is validated.
 The first time a WebFrame object is loaded there’s no existing data source and a blank page is displayed.

 A data source becomes committed as soon as the first byte of data arrives.
 If the provisional data source becomes invalid due to some error, it never transitions to a committed data source.
 When a data source is committed, an appropriated document representation and document view is created for the WebFrame object.

 Note that the default WebKit behavior does nothing if a load request fails.
 Therefore, you need to implement WebView delegates to handle load errors (for example, to display or log a message).

-You customize the behavior of the WebKit by implementing WebView delegates that intercept request and response messages, and make policy and user interface decisions.
-WebView uses a multiple delegate model because there are so many aspects of the WebKit behavior that you can customize.
+You customize the behavior of WebKit by implementing WebView delegates that intercept request and response messages, and make policy and user interface decisions.
+WebView uses a multiple delegate model because there are so many aspects of WebKit behavior that you can customize.
 And for large applications, it makes sense for different objects to handle the different sets of delegate messages.
 Of course, you can always implement just one delegate to handle all these areas.
 WebView objects have four delegates: